Internal Control

 – The Company has an organizational structure and chain of command that are explicit and appropriate.
 Job descriptions are assigned in writing so that all employees are aware of and realize their roles, authority and responsibility.

-– The Company has established policies and operational procedures for each work flow in writing.
+– The Company has established policies and operational procedures for each written workflow.

 – The Company recognizes the importance of honesty and business ethics.
 There are written policies and procedures for the Company’s business ethics, code of conducts of the management and employees.